 Settled status gives EEA and Swiss citizens the right to reside in the UK permanently and can only be lost through five years of absence from the UK.

-EEA and Swiss citizens will not receive a document confirming their status.
+EU and Swiss citizens will not receive a document confirming their status.
 They will instead be issued with electronic confirmation of their status.
-At present, this link is only for use by the applicant and the Home Office but in the future it can be used to prove lawful residence for other purposes too, for example, for work.

 If you are married to a British citizen, you may be able to apply for your own citizenship as soon as you are granted settled status.